 2. Set actionable goals

-No startup marketing campaign is complete without goals.
+No startup marketing strategy is complete without goals.
 From our experiences, the power of goals doesn’t necessarily come from reaching them every time.

 The power of goals is that they give your startup something to measure regarding its marketing strategies.